awsdocs/amazon-guardduty-user-guide/doc_source/create-detector.md

 Required: Yes

 **findingPublishingFrequency**
 Specifies the frequency of notifications sent about the subsequent finding occurrences\.
-For more information, see [Monitoring Amazon GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.
+For more information, see [Monitoring GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.
 Type: Enum
 Required: No
 Valid values: FIFTEEN\_MINUTES \| ONE\_HOUR \| SIX\_HOURS
 Default value: SIX\_HOURS

+**tags**
+The tags that you want to add to the dectector resource\.
+A tag consists of a key and a value that you define\.
+Type: List of strings
+Required: No

 ## Response Syntax<a name="create-detector-response-syntax"></a>